-Our cash equivalent and short-term investment portfolio as of December 28, 2018, consisted primarily of obligations of U.S. government agencies and the U.S. Treasury.
+Our cash equivalent and short-term investment portfolio as of January 3, 2020 consisted primarily of obligations of the U.S. Treasury.
 We follow an established investment policy to monitor, manage and limit our exposure to interest rate and credit risk.
 The policy sets forth credit quality standards and limits our exposure to any one issuer, as well as our maximum exposure to various asset classes.

 Investments in some financial instruments may pose risks arising from liquidity and credit concerns.
-As of December 28, 2018, we had no impairment charge associated with our investment portfolio relating to such adverse financial market conditions.
+As of January 3, 2020, we had no impairment charge associated with our investment portfolio relating to such adverse financial market conditions.
 Although we believe our current investment portfolio has a low risk of impairment, we cannot predict future market conditions or market liquidity and can provide no assurance that our investment portfolio will remain unimpaired.